wp-plugins/gravity-forms-wysiwyg-ckeditor/readme.txt

 No - not at this point in time.

 == Changelog ==

+= 1.3.0 =
+* Fix: Resolve issue with plugin attempting to load before Gravity Forms has loaded, making this plugin not function.
+* Fix: Change JavaScript to allow CKEDITOR enabled fields to work in ajax enabled multi-page forms.
+* Maintenance: Upgrade CKEDITOR to Version 4.5.2 (4 Aug 2015).
+See CKEDITOR change log for full detail http://ckeditor.com/whatsnew
+* Maintenance: Change plugin name from 'Gravity Forms - WYSIWYG CKEditor' to 'CKEditor WYSIWYG for Gravity Forms'

 = 1.2.1 =
 * Fix: Make CKEditor only apply to WYSIWYG enabled fields in the entry editor screen.
 Was previously incorrectly applied to all paragraph (textarea) form fields.